 I pretty much lost everything but my paddle.
-For boaters on the South Fork of the American River, Current Adventures Kayak School and Trips' Dan Crandall, offers these tips, "Any gear lost to the river will more likely end up in the reservoirs below, but in much worse condition that when it left you.
+For boaters on the South Fork of the American River, Current Adventures Kayak School and Trips' Dan Crandall, offers these tips, "Any gear lost to the river will more likely end up in the reservoirs below, but in much worse condition than when it left you.
 All gear such as throw ropes and dry bags should be tied in and your name and phone number on each piece of your gear are always sound pieces of advice and will help tremendously in your gear's return."
-Mine gear however was lost for good.
+Mine gear, however, was lost for good.

-"Catch your breath," Erik said, I sensed the the stress in his voice, "We will go when you're ready."
-He said while peering down stream searching the shoreline for the missing boat.
-With every moment it was getting further and further down stream.
+"Catch your breath," Erik said, I sensed the stress in his voice, "We will go when you're ready."
+He said while peering downstream searching the shoreline for the missing boat.
+With every moment it was getting further and further downstream.

 No man with any sense is going to willingly jump back into a freezing a river again.